gzqccnu/MiniOS/README.md

 # MiniOS

-A scratch implement of OS kernel.
+A scratch implemention of OS kernel.